All posts

 Why this happens

-Three structural reasons, none of which reflect on the IAM team's competence.
+There are three structural reasons, and none of them reflect on the IAM team's competence.

-Vendor incentives.
-IGA vendors rationally invest in the connectors with the broadest demand.
+Vendor incentives IGA vendors rationally invest in connectors with the broadest demand.
 Your regional broker-dealer platform, your custom mainframe app, the legacy commodities trading system your firm runs because the alternative is rewriting it — none of those are on anyone's roadmap.

-Internal prioritization.
-IAM teams are graded on visible wins.
-SSO coverage.
-MFA enrollment.
-Top-app provisioning automation.
-The long tail is invisible until an audit, and by then the conversation is about remediation, not strategy.
+Internal prioritization IAM teams are graded on visible wins: SSO coverage, MFA enrollment, top-app provisioning automation.
+The long tail stays invisible until an audit, and by then the conversation is about remediation, not strategy.

 This isn't a failure of IAM teams.
 It's the predictable output of how the industry has structured itself.